hyperledger/cello/docs/scenario.md

 ### Config a host
 Admin can manually update the host configuration, including:

-* name: Human readable name alias.
+* `name`: Human readable name alias.
-* capacity: Maximum chain number on that host.
+* `capacity`: Maximum chain number on that host.
-* schedulable: Whether to distribute chains on that host to users.
+* `schedulable`: Whether to distribute chains on that host to users.
-* autofill: Whether to keep host with running chains to its capacity.
+* `autofill`: Whether to keep host with running chains to its capacity.
-* log_type: local or syslog.
+* `log_type`: local or syslog.

 ### Operate a host

 Admin can run several operations on a host, including:

-* fill: Fill the host with chains to its capacity.
+* `fill`: Fill the host with chains to its capacity.
-* clean: Clean up the free chains on that host.
+* `clean`: Clean up the free chains on that host.
-* reset: Re-setup a host, e.g., cleaning useless docker containers.
+* `reset`: Re-setup a host, e.g., cleaning useless docker containers.

 ### Add/Delete chains
 Admin can also manually add some specific chain to a host, or delete one.